MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

   - Self-hosting is not a requirement.
 Mozilla's own syncing service is free.

-- If you're using Firefox's Sync Client you can also use [a commandline-utility](https://github.com/Mikescher/firefox-sync-client) to list/view/edit/delete entries in a firefox-sync account.
+- If you're using Firefox's Sync Client you can also use the [ffsclient](https://github.com/Mikescher/firefox-sync-client) commandline-utility to list/view/edit/delete entries in a firefox-sync account.

   - [ffsclient](https://github.com/Mikescher/firefox-sync-client) can be used to access bookmarks, passwords, forms, tabs, history or custom data.